Friday, October 30, 2020

 Still, because of the risk of it doing damage, you might choose not to highlight the decrease in a negative attribute.
 If you’re doing well enough, it can be best to leave well enough alone.

-Columbia University and University of Pennsylvania researchers compiled a list of thousands of the retailer’s customers who could lower their monthly fee by changing their monthly plan.
+Columbia University and University of Pennsylvania researchers compiled a list of thousands of a specific retailer’s customers who could lower their monthly fee by changing the customer’s monthly plan.
 Of those contacted about the available decrease in cost, about 10% cancelled their service within three months.
 Of those not contacted, about 6% cancelled.
 Being told they could have been saving money led to subscriber disquiet.

 Successfully influence the most prosperous & most loyal consumer age group.
 For the specific strategies & tactics you need, click here.